-The OpenSSL heartbleed bug was a serious kick to the Internet's collective ass.
+The OpenSSL heartbleed bug was a heavy wake up call.
 This video provides a quick overview if you want the details.
 In summary, an attacker could craft a payload with a fake size (up to 64k) and trick openssl into sending a random chunk of server memory.
 WTF?!
 To understand how bad this was I spent a minute hacking on this script that was going around.
 I pointed it at login.yahoo.com (which is no longer vulnerable) and tried to see if I could catch a username and password flying by.
 I had one within 30 seconds.
 That's how bad it was; you could read random parts of the server's memory which may contain passwords, private keys, or whatever else OpenSSL was processing for current site visitors.

 I had stolen someone's credentials.
 Game over, right?
 How do you protect yourself against something as bad as this?

 So, I logged into Yahoo (just for research purposes) and first I saw a captcha.
 Ah, nice, Yahoo detected that the user was logging in from somewhere new.
 Naturally I entered the captcha (just doing research!) but next it presented me with one of the user's security questions.
 Cool.
 I did not try to guess the answser :)

 This is how you protect yourself against security vulnerabilities.
 Put up as many barriers as possible (as long as it doesn't compromise usability).
 Heartbleed wasn't the first serious SSL/TLS vulnerability and it won't be the last.
 Developers make stupid mistakes.
 Software is written by humans.
 It's easy to forget to check on something or to miscalculate another thing when designing the security of a system.
 You need to protect yourself from your own stupidity.